What Is It All About?

 Icing

-‘Icing’ is when a player strikes the puck from his own half across the opposition’s goal line (red) without it deflecting off another player (including a goalkeeper).
+‘Icing’ occurs when a player strikes the puck from his own half across the opposition’s goal line (red) without it deflecting off another player (including a goalkeeper).

 In the event of the puck leaving the ice, two imaginary lines are drawn along the length of the ice between the face-off spots.
 A face-off then takes place at a point closest to where the puck left the ice.

-Ice hockey has quite a reputation as an aggressive sport and you’d be forgiven for thinking that more punches are thrown on a rink than in a boxing ring.
+Ice hockey has a reputation as an aggressive sport, and you’d be forgiven for thinking that more punches are thrown on a rink than in a boxing ring.

 Fighting (or ‘roughing’) is subject to the most severe penalties, depending on who started the fight – a player who starts ‘fisticuffs’ is often dealt with more harshly than someone retaliating to another player’s punches.